 This is an area where PIA falls behind in terms of features.
 The iOS app will leave iPhone and iPad users without the advanced features offered in their Android app.
 However, the iOS app has a nice user interface and is easy to use.
 You can select any server location and quickly see the connection status.
 Simply slide the on / off toggle to use their network.
-The Private Internet Access iOS app uses IKEv2.
-This is good news as the protocol is secure and well suited for mobile users.
-The protocol works well when you switch between Wi-Fi and cellular networks.
+The Private Internet Access iOS app uses the built-in IPsec protocol for security.

 Private Internet Access Speed Test

-We were very pleased with the overall performance of Private Internet Access.
-You can see from the speed test below that their service performed great.
-As expected, there was some speed loss while connected to one of their VPN servers.
-This is expected due to the overhead that encrypting the VPN traffic incurs.
-However, this was very acceptable in the case of Private Internet Access.
+We were quite pleased with the overall performance of the PIA network.
+You can see from the speed test below that their service performed very well.
+As expected, there was a small speed loss while connected to one of their VPN servers.
+This is due to the extra overhead incurred by encrypting all of your VPN traffic.
+However, this loss was more than acceptable in the case of Private Internet Access.

-As you can see from the images above, the encrypted connection lowered our base ISP download speed from 60.33 Mb/s to 53.96 Mb/s.
-This is a drop of about 10.5% to a server in Miami, FL which is acceptable and among the top ones we have observed.
-This minimal loss in connection speed is well worth the security and peace of mind offered by being able to encrypt all of your Internet traffic using some of the best encryption algorithms available today.
+As you can see from the images above, the encrypted connection lowered our base ISP download speed from 459.92 Mb/s to 402.57 Mb/s.
+This is a drop of about 12% to a server in Atlanta, GA which is acceptable and among the top results we have tested.
+This minimal loss in connection speed is well worth the security and peace of mind offered by connecting to the PIA netowork.

-PIA offers custom software apps for Windows, Mac OS X, Android, iOS, and a new beta app for Linux.
+PIA offers custom software apps for Windows, Mac OS X, Linux, Android, and iOS.
 These apps are easy to install and allow their users to connect to VPN servers in the Private Internet Access network with just a few clicks of the mouse or taps on the screen.
-Their Windows, Mac OS X, and Android apps include some of the more advanced features available for VPNs including DNS leak protection (Windows only), port forwarding, a variety of remote ports, IPv6 leak protection, and kill switches.
+Their Windows, Mac OS X, and Android apps include some of the more advanced features available for VPNs including DNS leak protection (Windows only), kill switches, port forwarding, a variety of remote ports, IPv6 leak protection, and split tunneling for Android devices.

 All of their apps provide some of the best encryption available in the industry in AES-128 and AES-256.
 All but their iOS app default to OpenVPN because of its speed, the security it offers, and its overall reliability.
-Their iOS app uses IKEv2 which is considered to be as fast, secure, and reliable as OpenVPN.
-Additionally, because of its support for MOBIKE, it is an ideal choice for iPhone and iPad users because it makes reconnection to the VPN easier when changing Wi-Fi hotspots or transfering from home networks to cellular data.
+The iOS app is secured using the built-in IPsec protocol.

-PIA provides manual tutorials and visual setup guides to connect to their service using Windows, Mac OS X, Android, iOS, Windows Phone, Ubuntu, and DD-WRT and Tomato routers.
+PIA provides excellent tutorials and visual setup guides to manually connect to their service using Windows, Mac OS X, Android, iOS, Windows Phone, Ubuntu, and DD-WRT or Tomato routers.
 Their support begins with an extensive FAQ database and extends to a 24/7/365 email ticketing system.
-They officially say that they do not log any of their VPN users activity while accessing their network.
-This includes metadata.
+They also maintain a social media presence on various sites like Facebook and Twitter.

-The Private Internet Access includes most continents.
-They have servers in Europe, North America, Central and South America, Asia, and Oceania.
-They have a fast VPN network.
-They are offering an extra discount to our readers.
-They offer a 7-day money back guarantee so you will have plenty of time to test their service and see if it fits your needs.
-Give them a test run and see what you think.
-If you like their VPN service, you can sign up for unlimited access from just $3.25 per month with our discount.
+The Private Internet Access network includes servers in five continents – Europe, North America, Central and South America, Asia, and Oceania.
+The servers on their network have gigabit ports.
+They provide a 30-day money back guarantee.
+This will allow you plenty of time to test their service to see if it meets your needs.
+Try them out for yourself and see what you think.
+If you like their VPN service, they are offering an extra discount to our readers.
+You can sign up for unlimited access from just $2.11 a month.